What is the Digital Rhetorical Privacy Collective?

-The Digital Rhetorical Privacy Collective (DRP Collective/DRPC) is an interactive, coalitional resource which features activities, assignments, lesson plans, and other teaching materials for teaching about digital privacy and surveillance in writing classrooms.
-The DRP Collective is a coalitional action we undertake to continue to better understand how important digital privacy is not only to ending oppression in American society, but also to building an equitable future for all.
+With our ever-expanding digital societies, the public accessibility of generative AI technologies, the economic power of data-driven algorithms, the nefarious surveillance state apparatus, and pervasive user apathy, The Digital Rhetorical Privacy Collective (DRP Collective/DRPC) is an interactive, coalitional resource which hosts events and features reading lists, activities, assignments, lesson plans, and other teaching materials for teaching about digital privacy and surveillance.
+The DRPC’s mission is the bridge the scholarly and public conversations about surveillance and privacy to enact coalitional action dedicated to not only to ending oppression under surveillance capitalism, but also to building an equitable futures for all.

 Defining privacy has proven quite difficult as so many interactions have transitioned online.
 For example, instructors working in educational settings rely on Family Educational Rights and Privacy Act (FERPA) to guide their interactions with students and the definition of privacy defined by the Human Subject Institutional Review Board (IRB) for their research.
 Conversely, people working in the medical and healthcare industry follow guidelines of the Healthcare Insurance Portability and Accountability Act (HIPAA).
 These variations in how people understand privacy represent a microcosm of the different views about privacy, and digital privacy, across society.